-Kim to meet Moon at Korea border for summit
+Kim to cross border for Korea talks

 - Talks with Kim: The political gamble of the 21st Century

-The landmark summit is a breakthrough after years of mounting tension on the peninsula.
-It is the result of months of improving relations between the two Koreas and paves the way to a possible meeting between Mr Kim and US President Donald Trump.
+The meeting - the third of its kind following summits in 2000 and 2007 - is the result of months of improving relations between the two Koreas, and paves the way for a planned meeting between Mr Kim and US President Donald Trump.

+President Trump cast some doubt on that meeting on Thursday, saying in an interview with Fox News, "maybe the meeting doesn't even take place".
+He also said he was considering three or four dates as well as five possible locations, if it does go ahead.

+Mr Kim announced last week that he would suspend nuclear tests for the time being.
+The move was welcomed by the US and South Korea as a positive step, although Chinese researchers have indicated that North Korea's nuclear test site may be unusable after a rock collapse following its last test in September.

-As well as addressing Pyongyang's nuclear ambitions, the leaders are expected to discuss a path to peace on the peninsula to formally end the 1950-53 Korean War, as well as a series of economic and social issues.
+As well as addressing Pyongyang's nuclear ambitions, the leaders are expected to discuss a path to peace on the peninsula to formally end the 1950-53 Korean War, and a series of economic and social issues.

+South Korea and the US say they are suspending annual military drills for a day while the summit takes place.

 How the summit will unfold

+Every detail of the summit has been precisely planned - from the timetable to the dinner menu.

-Mr Moon will personally meet Mr Kim at the border, South Korea's presidential spokesperson Im Jong-seok told reporters on Thursday.
+Mr Moon will meet Mr Kim and his delegation of nine officials at the concrete blocks which mark the demarcation line on the border, Mr Im told reporters on Thursday.

 South Korean honour guards will then escort the leaders to a welcome ceremony at a plaza in Panmunjom, a military compound in the demilitarised zone (DMZ) between the two countries.